Open-Cascade-SAS/OCCT/dox/dev_guides/debug/debug.md

 This feature can be activated by defining environment variable *CSF_DEBUG_BOP*, which should specify an existing writeable directory.

 The diagnostic code checks validity of the input arguments and the result of each Boolean operation.
 When an invalid situation is detected, the report consisting of argument shapes and a DRAW script to reproduce the problematic operation is saved to the directory pointed by *CSF_DEBUG_BOP*.

-@section occt_debug_exceptions Calling JIT debugger on exception

-On Windows platform when using Visual Studio compiler there is a possibility to start the debugger automatically if an exception is caught in a program running OCCT.
-For this, set environment variable *CSF_DEBUG* to any value.
-Note that this feature works only if you enable OCCT exception handler in your application by calling *OSD::SetSignal()*.

 @section occt_debug_call Functions for calling from debugger